ismyusernamegood/roblox-ai-image-generator/README.md

 open the server.py file and edit the ip and port

-insert screen.rbxm into the game and the lua script into workspace
+insert screen.rbxm into workspace and insert the lua file into serverscriptservice

 edit the ip and port in the lua file and ur all set!!!